Edin Džeko: International career

 In June 2014, Džeko was named in Bosnian squad for the 2014 FIFA World Cup.
 He debuted in the team's opening group match, a narrow defeat to Argentina at the Maracanã Stadium.
 On 25 June with the team already eliminated, in the final group match against Iran, Džeko scored the opening goal to help Bosnia and Herzegovina to their first ever FIFA World Cup win.

 In August, following the retirement of Emir Spahić from the international team, manager Safet Sušić named Džeko the new captain.

 On 28 March 2015, Džeko netted his second international hat-trick, scoring all of the goals in a 3–0 away win over Andorra in UEFA Euro 2016 qualifying, their first win in five games of the qualification campaign.

 On 13 November 2016, Džeko had an altercation in a 2018 FIFA World Cup qualifier against Greece with Greek player Kyriakos Papadopoulos, in which he pulled down Sokratis Papastathopoulos' shorts while trying to obtain the ball.
 The subsequent fight between the two teams saw both Džeko and Papadopoulos sent off.
 It was his first red card in the national jersey.

 On 28 March 2017, Džeko became the first Bosnian player to score 50 international goals.
 On 23 March 2019, he made his 100th appearance for Bosnia in a 2–1 win over Armenia in the UEFA Euro 2020 qualifiers.

+On 14 June 2022, by playing against Finland in a 2022–23 UEFA Nations League B game, Džeko became his country's oldest player at 36 years and 2 months, beating Samir Muratović's record.
+On 7 September 2024, by scoring a goal against the Netherlands in an 2024–25 UEFA Nations League A game, he became Bosnia and Herzegovina's oldest goalscorer at 38 years and 5 months, surpassing Emir Spahić's record.

+On 7 June 2025, Džeko scored the only goal in a 1–0 win over San Marino in the 2026 World Cup qualification, becoming at 39 years, 2 months and 21 days UEFA’s oldest goalscorer in a FIFA World Cup qualification game, beating the record of Andorran Marc Pujol.